“In Penny Lane there is a barber showing photographs of every head he’s had the pleasure to know” – Lennon/McCartney

 You might have read some of my recent posts on my time backpacking through England, a country I know quite a bit about having studied and worked there some moons ago.
 I kind of love going back and rediscovering it each time, as my recent jaunts to Christchurch, Camden Town and Sunderland show.
 This has also been inspired by my two recent visits to the city of Liverpool.
 Once European city of culture, home of the best rock band of all time and currently the city where my youngest brother Danny lives.

 After arriving into John Lennon Airport, or by train, bus or ferry from Belfast, first up you’ll need a decent place to stay.
 Until the option of staying in an actual Yellow Submarine or a “Barber’s Hostel” on Penny Lane comes up, I’ll be either staying with my brother Danny or in the swanky 30 James Street’s Carpathia Restaurant and Bar.
 They do a good Liverpool afternoon tea in there.
 Liverpool is a city with lots of hotels and hostels, but just don’t fall into the mundane commercial ones.
 Once you’ve sorted your base, get out and explore the dynamics of this cool city with a thirsty tongue.

 Even if you are not a Beatles fan, this place is still a marvellous place to visit.
 The Beatles Story is down by the Albert Docks, itself a UNESCO World Heritage Site.
 You can read a full review of the Beatles Story here.

 2. Anfield (Liverpool FC)

-Football is huge in Liverpool and a massive part of the culture of the city.
+Football is huge in Liverpool and a massive part of the culture of the city with Everton and Liverpool FC.
 My first ever trip to Liverpool back in 1996 was actually to watch a football match at Anfield Road.
-I watched Liverpool v.
-Tottenham Hotspur in the Premier League.
-Liverpool are the reds.
+I have now watched AFC Bournemouth play away at Liverpool and Everton, and lose both times sadly.

 3. Goodison Park (Everton FC)